TechnoDk/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-Hospital Management System that help global with the help of internet.
+Hospital Management System that help globally  with the help of internet for patients.